pkdevaraj/Presentations/Chef_Nodes.md

 - A node is any machine-physical, virtual, cloud, network device, etc, that is under management by Chef.
 - The types of nodes that can be managed by Chef are:

 -- Server: A physical node is typically a server or a virtual machine, but it can be any active device attached to a network that is capable of sending, receiving, and forwarding information over a communications channel.
-In other words, a physical node is any active device attached to a network that can run a chef-client and also allow that chef-client to communicate with a Chef server.

 -- Cloud: A cloud-based node is hosted in an external cloud-based service, such as Amazon Web Services (AWS), OpenStack, Rackspace, Google Compute Engine, or Microsoft Azure.
-Plugins are available for knife that provide support for external cloud-based services. knife can use these plugins to create instances on cloud-based services.
+Plugins are available for knife to provide support for external cloud-based services. knife can use these plugins to create instances on cloud-based services.
 Once created, the chef-client can be used to deploy, configure, and maintain those instances.

 -- Virtual Machine: A virtual node is a machine that runs only as a software implementation, but otherwise behaves much like a physical machine.

 -- Network Device: A network node is any networking device—a switch, a router—that is being managed by a chef-client, such as networking devices by Juniper Networks, Arista, Cisco, and F5.
 Use Chef to automate common network configurations, such physical and logical Ethernet link properties and VLANs, on these devices.

 -- Containers: Containers are an approach to virtualization that allows a single operating system to host many working configurations, where each working configuration—a container is assigned a single responsibility that is isolated from all other responsibilities.
 Containers are popular as a way to manage distributed and scalable applications and services.

+- The key components of nodes that are under management by Chef include:

+-- Chef Client: A chef-client is an agent that runs locally on every node that is under management by Chef.
+When a chef-client is run, it will perform all of the steps that are required to bring the node into the expected state, including:
+            * Registering and authenticating the node with the Chef server
+            * Building node object
+            * Synchronizing cookbooks
+            * Compiling the resource collection by loading each of the required cookbooks, including recipes, attributes, and              all other dependencies.
+            * Taking the appropriate and required actions to configure the node
+            * Looking for exceptions and notifications, handling each as required
+            * RSA public key-pairs are used to authenticate the chef-client with the Chef server every time a chef-client                  needs access to data that is stored on the Chef server.
+This prevents any node from accessing data that it                   shouldn’t and it ensures that only nodes that are properly registered with the Chef server can be managed.

+-- Ohai: Ohai is a tool that is used to detect attributes on a node, and then provide these attributes to the chef-client at the start of every chef-client run.
+Ohai is required by the chef-client and must be present on a node.
+(Ohai is installed on a node as part of the chef-client install process.)
+The types of attributes Ohai collects include:
+ Platform details
+ Network usage
+ Memory usage
+ CPU data
+ Kernel data
+ Host names
+ Fully qualified domain names
+ Other configuration details
+ Attributes that are collected by Ohai are automatic attributes, in that these attributes are used by the chef-client to      ensure that these attributes remain unchanged after the chef-client is done configuring the node.